Senate Bill 13-227 (Sen. Morgan Carroll and Evie Hudak/Rep. Lois Landgraf) created the Task Force on Children Conceived by Rape.

-The Task Force is charged with making recommendations to the General Assembly concerning protections for rape victims and parental rights of the parties involved in cases that involve convictions, or in cases in which allegations of sexual assault have occurred that do not result in prosecution or a conviction, and a child is conceived.
-Specifically, the Task Force is charged with making recommendations concerning the following:
+The Task Force was charged with making recommendations to the General Assembly concerning protections for rape victims and parental rights of the parties involved in cases that involve convictions, or in cases in which allegations of sexual assault have occurred that do not result in prosecution or a conviction, and a child is conceived.
+Specifically, the Task Force was charged with making recommendations concerning the following:

 Processes for addressing parental rights of both parents including the termination of parental rights;

 Court processes and thresholds for due process;